Logiqx/gps-details/docs/devices/garmin/repeats/README.md

 ### Approach

 One simple way to degrade GNSS signals is to wrap the receiver in aluminium foil, making it possible to repeat the same test(s) with good reception and severely impaired signals.
-This may not be the same as water-logged neoprene, but still deemed worthy of testing.
+This may not be the same as water-logged neoprene, but still worthy of testing.

-Prior to the actual tests it was determined that a single layer of foil is sufficient to cause reception issues.
+Prior to the actual trials it was determined that a single layer of foil is sufficient to cause reception issues.
 Between 1 and 5 layers of foil were tested, but it was found that 2 layers or more completely blocked the signals on both Garmin and COROS watches.

 Multiple tests were then performed over two different days.